-Enough of blabbering, come see what I’ve been through this year.
+Enough of blabbering, please connect with me on LinkedIn and come see what I’ve been through this year.

 As a Junior Pipeline Developer at Method Studios, it was first time my code was going to be part of some multinational corporate codebase.
 Well, code reviews can be cruel at times, but I can say, getting hurt act as a catalyst in changing one’s life.
 Someone with 2-5x experience than me can see how my code can